qodo-se/open-pru/examples/fft/README.md

 <figcaption>Fig.6 Application of Window coefficients</figcaption>
 </figure>

-The window coefficients are loaded into the shared memory, from where we make use of xfer2vbus data accelerator for loading 8 window coefficients together into the registers.
+The window coefficients are loaded into the ICSSG Shared Memory(for AM243x) or a memory external to ICSS like TCMA of ARM R5 core(for AM261x), from where we make use of xfer2vbus data accelerator for loading 8 window coefficients together into the registers.
 The accelerator works by pre-loading a certain number of window coefficients into an XFR2VBUS RX buffer, from where the broadside connection enables us to load these values to the registers in a single cycle.
 Before the first set of coefficients are loaded, there is a wait involved to make sure all window coefficients are loaded into the buffer.
 Auto read mode is enabled such that everytime the coefficients are read from the buffer, the transfer of next set of window coefficients is initiated.
 This transfer happens in the background while we perform operations using the already loaded coefficients and by the time the next set is needed, it can be loaded into the registers in a single cycle, without any wait time involved.

 The 8 loaded window coefficients have to be multiplied with 16 input values as described earlier.
 Due to register space limitation, half of these values are moved to the scratchpad after they are loaded.
 For multiplication, first the window coefficient is moved to one of the multiplication operand registers.
 The first input to be multiplied with this coefficient is moved to the second operand register ad multiplication is performed.
 Later, the second input which is present in scratchpad is moved similarly  to obtain the second required product.
 The obtained product has to be stored in a different index to perform bit-order reversed sorting of the inputs which is discussed in the next section.
 The algorithm can be visualized in the combined image showing both steps below.